 We take the coach to Baile Herculane, one of the most elegant spas in Europe in the 19th century.
 The buildings, nationalised in 1947 by the Communists and reserved for the nomenklatura, have not been maintained since and have been abandoned for lack of funds.
 Its thermal and mineral waters were discovered by the Romans as early as the 2nd century, when the area was known as Dacia (the name used for the car produced by Renault in Romania).
 They named the area "The Sacred Waters of Hercules".

-According to legend, the hero of Roman mythology had his powers increased tenfold after a swim.
+Legend has it that the hero of Roman mythology had his powers his powers increased tenfold after a swim.
 Today, only a few locals bathe in the open air in the resort's pools.
-Although the buildings are now completely decayed, it's easy to imagine their former magnificence.
+Although the even though the buildings are now totally dilapidated, it's easy to imagine their magnificence magnificence.

-Both Romanian and Serbian, the locks of Djerdap I and II, which we will not pass through, have given their name to these gorges, where the river separates the Carpathians to the north (Romania) from the Balkans to the south (Serbia).
-In the 1960's, the government built a massive lock and dam to help control the speed of the river and make navigation safer.
-We pass the famous statue of the the Romanian hero Decebalus, who fought many battles with the Romans.
+Both Romanian and Serbian, the locks of Djerdap I and II, which we won't be passing through, have given their name to these gorges, where the river separates the Carpathians to the north (Romania) from the Balkans to the south (Serbia).
+We pass the famous statue of the king of ancient Decimal Dacia, carved into the rock.

-On the other side of the river, it faces the Tabula Traiana, a Roman vestige carved into the rock face by the Emperor Traiana to commemorate the site of the victory of the Roman army that led to the conquest of Dacia in 105 AD.
-It's on the Serbian side of the Danube and was moved to its current location in 1972 when the dam and hydroelectric station on the river caused the water to rise.
+On the other side of the river, it faces the Table of Trajan, a Roman vestige carved into the rock face by the Emperor Trajan to commemorate the site of the victory of the Roman army that led to the conquest of Dacia in 105 AD.

 Our boat will turn around at this point and head back up the river towards our next stop: Novi Sad.

 Early morning on day 5, our boat docks in Novi Sad.
-This morning, a bus takes us to the Orthodox Krušedol Monastery, located at some twenty kilometres away.
+This morning, a bus takes us to the Orthodox monastery of Krušedol, around twenty kilometres away.
 Founded in the 16th century, it is adorned with sumptuous paintings dating from the 16th and 18th centuries, but it is not advisable to photograph them.

 This monastery, founded by the monk Maxim and his mother Angeline, is famous for having hidden the treasures of the province of Vojvodina until the end of the Second World War.